WebOfTrustInfo/portable-reputation-toolkit/README.md

 # Portable Reputation Toolkit
-Simple scripts to bring together a proof of concept _Portable Reputation Toolkit_.
-Use cases are described in detail [here](https://docs.google.com/document/d/1aIR2q0ZY89euWrbIXBNSP5rh73i2JAkJQJ78KjCDz8M/edit?usp=sharing).

-They currently:
+**By Christopher Allen, Tim Daubenschütz, Manu Sporny, Noah Thorp, Harlan Wood, Glenn Willen, Alessandro Voto**

+In social networks, markets, and value chains we have a hard time determining what is true and who to trust.
+Yet verified information is critical for the functioning of a networked democratic society.
+The portable reputation toolkit is intended to address these issues.
+Full use cases are described in detail [here](https://docs.google.com/document/d/1aIR2q0ZY89euWrbIXBNSP5rh73i2JAkJQJ78KjCDz8M/edit?usp=sharing).

+These _Portable Reputation Toolkit_ proof of concept scripts allow you to:

 - Generate DIDs using [did-io](https://github.com/digitalbazaar/did-io)
 - Create [JSON-LD claims](http://opencreds.org/specs/source/claims-data-model/#expressing-entity-credentials-in-json)